 What did you get to do there?

-“I was pretty much free to do what I wanted, and this being 1987, there was no Techno as such in Belgium at that time.
+“I was pretty much free to do what I wanted, and this being 1987, there was no Techno as such in Belgium at the time.
 I was the first artist on Ferrari Records (R&S) to make proper 4/4 music: 120+ bpm House and Techno.
-I even made some early electro music under another Alias ‘Space Opera’, a track called Electrowave.
+I even made some early Electro music under another Alias ‘Space Opera’, a track called Electrowave.
 Most of the Belgian music was called New Beat which was quite slow and new wave sounding.”

 How did the R&S set up compare with that of Jack Trax?

 “With Jack Trax, I never saw or imagined my music being on the label.
 I saw myself as a Sound Engineer and student of the music.
 But when I went to Belgium, a whole new door opened for me.
 They said, ‘yeah we like what you do, it’s new and we’ve never heard stuff like it’ and they wanted to put it out.”

 Who did you end up working with?

 “I initially started working with David Morley who was the 2nd artist who made Techno for R&S. We became good mates early on, worked on a lot of music and ideas together at the R&S ‘summer house’ studio.
 Dave saw and listened for sure.
 I also met and worked alongside CJ Bolland very early on, before he even released music, he was just some kid hanging around the studio at the time.
 Marcos Salon (Outlander), Sven Van Hees, Frank D Wulf all used to pop their heads in to check out the music.
 Marc Arcardipane from P.C.P. was a real inspiration.
 Other artists like Joey Beltram, Mundo Musique, Mark Bell, Black Dog were also using the R&S Studio.
 All in all, I got to work with and meet some great artists.
 Just to be clear from where I was at, the first Techno in mainland Europe came from Belgium and Frankfurt – these kids were on a mission.”